commaai/eon-neos-builder/devices/eon/README.md

+Make sure python3 is not in your path, so remove all the pyenv shim directories.

+If you want to increase the version number, that is in `build_ramdisk_boot.sh`.

 # Normal build procedure
 1. Build averything.
 This will pull `/usr` from the latest shipped NEOS. `./build_all.sh`
 2. Build OTA images: `./prepare_ota.sh`